 Electrical Engineering: Principles and Applications, Allan Hambley

-This top-recommended electrical engineering book helps students learn the fundamentals of electrical engineering using thorough explanations.
-The goal is to present basic concepts in a generalized way to show students how the principles of electrical engineering can apply to their field of study.
+This top-recommended electrical engineering book helps students learn the fundamentals of the field through thorough explanations.
+The goal is to present concepts in a generalized way to show how the principles of electrical engineering apply to their field of study.

 Electrical Engineering Certifications

-Once you have earned a degree in electrical engineering, you can get certified by your state’s licensing board by taking the Fundamentals of Engineering exam.
-There are several test levels offered by the National Society of Professional Engineers.
+Upon earning a degree in electrical engineering, you can get certified by your state’s licensing board by taking the Fundamentals of Engineering exam.
+Look through the several test levels offered by the National Society of Professional Engineers.

 They include Engineering Intern, Engineer-In-Training, and Professional Engineer exams.
 After you have completed these exams, you can apply for an engineering license in your state.